AVIATION JOBS NETWORK

 The Universal Pilot Application Service is an employment assistance service that provides pilots with the opportunity to gain exposure to companies that are now hiring.
 UPAS additionally provides companies with the ability to be selective when searching for pilots with particular flight experience and qualifications.
 UPAS now has over twenty thousand pilots in their database.
 Flight experience levels vary from single engine flight instructors to Boeing 747/400 Captains.

-POPULAR AVIATION JOB TITLES:Sun Air Jets LLC Jobs
+POPULAR AVIATION JOB TITLES:ONIT Aviation Services Inc Jobs

 POPULAR AVIATION NEWS TOPICS: